sauce71/mathartclock/README.md

 CurveClock
 ==========

-3D printer Clock with various curves and tesselation faces
+3D printed clock with various curves and tesselation faces